 How Do You Feel About Cruising?

 Do you like to cruise?
 I generally find that folks either love it or hate it.
 Most of my family really like to cruise, but my husband only goes because I force him!
 Here’s the thing – how else can you visit a variety of different places but only have to unpack once?
-For me, cruising gives me an opportunity to see if I really like a port enough to go back for a longer vacation, which we have done.
+For me, cruising gives me an opportunity to see if I really like a port enough to go back for a longer vacation.

 We prefer to cruise with Royal Caribbean (I have cruised with Carnival a long time ago) and like the perks of their loyalty program.
 We are planning a cruise next month for Kid #2’s college graduation on Harmony of the Seas, so here is some advice for you new or not-so-new cruisers if you are planning a trip.